Shambhala Mountain Center Staff and Volunteers helping with dining tent Set-Up, Spring 2019. Photo by Kristen

 - Openness to constructive feedback

 - We live, eat and work in close proximity to our guests.
 We ask staff and volunteers to use dignified speech and presentable attire, and generally be helpful and customer friendly.

 - Willingness to do two ROTA shifts as part of your paid work – which means helping with dishes or similar task for 3+ hours a week in addition to your regular work tasks

-- A commitment to uphold Our Values and Code of Conduct
+- A commitment to uphold Our Values and Code of Ethics

 - The strength and flexibility to cope with the inevitable intensity of living and working in a small, dynamic community

 Above all, we’re looking for a readiness to work with team members and guests – to respond to that which arises with cheerfulness and a sense of humor

 We welcome you to join us, explore community life, work and practice at our beautiful mountain home